 Abstract

 This contribution provides a summary report of Core Experiment 8 on screen content coding.
 18 tests have been tested in CE8 in between JVET-L and JVET-M meetings, to study and evaluate technologies related to screen content coding.
 In this report, coding performance and complexity of these tests are reported and analyzed.
 In particular, test results against 1) VTM-3.0+CPR; 2) VTM-3.0+CPR+PLT; 3) VTM-3.0+ PLT anchors are provided to show the coding efficiency and complexity trade-off of each tool.
 Crosschecking results for the performed tests are integrated in this contribution.

+Changes in this revision relative to the v1 version are:

+Update on summary spread sheet to include more crosscheck reports.

+Include one more CE8 related contribution

 Introduction